sorayav/sorayav/README.md

 My name is Soraya and I'm a Spanish front-end developer jr specializing in JavaScript, React, UI design (HTML5 & CSS3, Sass, etc.) and API integration.

-I'm curious by nature and I take making other laugh very seriously.
+I'm curious by nature and I take making others laugh very seriously.

 #### Some of my projects:
 - ✺ [Rick & Morty app](https://github.com/sorayav/modulo-3-evaluacion-final-sorayav): a responsive web application developed with React (and React Router), external API integration and out of this world 👾 UI.